FAR-Lab/Mobile_HRI_Lab_Hub/Lab0/Readme.md

 (Frank's version) I will try to make some analogies here, but please ask if this isn't clear.

 ROS is a graph that contains nodes and edges, so we can think of it as a network of nodes.
-I am going to make the analogy between ROS network and a network of people.
+I am going to make the analogy between ROS network and a network of people (social networks?).

-Nodes: A node can be thought of as an piece of executable program that do things with ROS.
+Nodes: In our people network analogy, a node is kind of like a person.
-In our people network analogy, a node is just a person.
 They can either listen or speak, or doing both at the same time!
+A node will execute whatever task (open a camera, do some math, stream audio) you assign it and share the result with others.

 Messages: The data content that is being passed around by nodes.
-In our analogy, they are words that one says to another.
+In our analogy, they are content that one says to another.

 Topics:  In our people network example, this can be thought of as the topic of the conversation.
 If a person (node) is interested in a topic, they can always join (subscribe) at any time or stop listening at any time if it's boring.
 If they have something to say about a certain topic, they can speak (publish) freely.
-Just like many people and speak and listen to the same topic at the same time, ROS nodes can publish to many topics and listent to many at the same time.
+ROS nodes can publish to many topics and listent to many at the same time.
 ```

 This graph captures the essense of the ROS concept.